Racial Disparities in Debt Collection

-The rest of our paper is outlined as follows: Section 2 discusses the typical debt collection litigation process in the United States, as well as the laws regulating access to credit and debt collection procedures, Section 3 describes our data, Section 4 outlines our empirical strategy, Section 5 documents the racial gap in debt collection judgments and discussions potential mechanisms driving the disparity, Section 6 presents various robustness checks, and Section 7 concludes.
+The rest of our paper is outlined as follows: Section 2 discusses the typical debt collection litigation process in the United States, as well as the laws regulating access to credit and debt collection procedures; Section 3 describes our data; Section 4 discusses our empirical approach; Section 5 documents the racial gap in debt collection judgments and explores potential mechanisms that may be driving the disparity; Section 6 concludes.